inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 ..
 TODO

-The most commonly used packet level radio models in INET examples and showcases feature analytical error models, such as the NIST error model in 802.11 or the APSK error model with APSKRadio.
+The most commonly used packet level radio models in INET examples and showcases feature analytical error models, such as the NIST error model in 802.11 or the APSK error model with :ned:`ApskRadio`.
 The packet-level radio model is an informal default because it's fast and accurate enough most of the time.

 .. for performance reasons